 Assisted Living vs. Nursing Home

-To decide which is right for your specific situation, start by identifying what level of care is needed.
+To decide which is ideal for your specific situation, start by identifying what level of care is needed.
 This guide untangles the differences between assisted living and nursing homes, the levels of care they each offer, who they’re best for, and how to know when it’s time to consider one or the other.

 What Is Assisted Living?